alphagov/tech-ops-cluster-config/README.md

      Team's AWS account
 1. Create cluster Terraform

-    Copy an existing cluster configuration from under `terraform/clusters`--you probably want to tweak the `values.auto.tfvars` and `cluster.tf` appropriately.
+    Copy an existing cluster configuration from under `terraform/clusters`--you probably want to tweak `cluster.tf` appropriately.

     This leaves you with a manual steps of: